-The SVD ratio of given sensor set S is determined by the three factors: 1) the finite element model of the structure 2) the number of sensor nodes in S 3) the relationship of the rows in the mode shape matrix corresponding sensor nodes in S. Generally speaking, the more number of sensor nodes and the more independent of the rows of corresponding mode shape matrix, the smaller the SVD ratio will be, and the more accurate modal parameters can be identified.
+The condition number of ΦS for given sensor set S is determined by the three factors: 1) the finite element model of the structure 2) the number of sensor nodes in S 3) the relationship of the rows in the mode shape matrix corresponding sensor nodes in S. Generally speaking, the more number of sensor nodes and the more independent of the rows of corresponding mode shape matrix, the smaller the condition number will be, and the more accurate modal parameters can be identified.
 Particularly, whether sensor set S can SHM-cover the structure cannot be determined only by considering sensors in S individually, the relationship of sensors in S must also be considered.

 The sensing region of individual sensor node or a sensor set is not a circle or a sphere, but is either the whole structure (if accuracy of modal parameters identified from the sensor/sensor set satisfies the requirement) or 0 (if it fails), and the sensing region of a sensor set S cannot be determined by combining that of each individual sensor node in S together.

 Now, we consider designing the energy efficient protocols for WSN-based SHM.
 The basic idea is similar as in [1] and [2] but uses SHM-coverage.
 Moreover, the connectivity is also considered.
 In the protocols proposed in this paper, sensor nodes deployed on a structure is divided into disjoint subsets.
 Each subset can SHM-cover the whole structure and sensor nodes in the subset are connected.
-Here, we assume a uniform communication range Rc for all the sensor nodes and two sensor nodes u and v are directed connected if their Euclidian distance is less than Rc.
 After this division is finished, the obtained subsets can be scheduled to be active successively.
 Since the lifetime of the entire network highly depends on the number of subsets, the objective is to maximize the number of disjoint subset that can SHM-cover the structure.